Divide-By-0/ideas-for-projects-people-would-use/README.md

 - Another startup name generator - input 2+ keywords, then try all reasonable pairwise ship names till you reach an untaken name .com/.ai/.io/other top TLD
 - Convert chat in messenger to lowercase automatically (for speech to text or bad autocorrect).
 - Keyboard shortcut for automatically fixing spelling in Google Docs+.
+- A chrome extension that adds the per ounce/unit price to Instacart the same way Amazon does

 <a name="Fun"></a>
 ### Fun